pure-chance/optimally-bad-wordle/README.md

 ### Realization

-The filtering phase produces solutions in terms of lettersets rather than actual words.
+The packinging phase produces solutions in terms of lettersets rather than actual words.
 To realize concrete word combinations, a dictionary maps each letterset to its corresponding words.
 For each letterset solution tuple, the Cartesian product of the associated word lists generates all valid word-level solutions.
 This step is highly parallelizable and executes in under a second.

 ## Results